Flow Racers is a reader-supported site. Purchases made through links may earn a commission.

 2. Take a wide corner entry

-4. Always look where you want to go
+3. Always look where you want to go

 A person driving a red CRG racing go-kart around a track in Germany with grass and tire walls in the background, Go-Kart Racing Cornering Tips

-4 Go-Kart Racing Cornering Tips
+6 Go-Kart Racing Cornering Tips

 1. Learn To Pick Braking Points

-The proper place to start braking and where best to enter the corner are the most important things to know when you’re approaching it.
+The proper place to start braking and where best to enter the corner in your kart are the most important things to know when you’re approaching it.
 Now, both of these points will differ depending on the track, but there are a few things to remember as a general rule that you can practice until it becomes second nature.

 To ensure that you get a good idea of this before a race or anything of the sort, make the most of some preliminary laps around the circuit so you can experiment and find some visible markers you can use as prompts for when to brake specifically.